Skip to main content

 But we also see how this narrative hasn’t really given credit to how these films–especially those held most dear by the crowd we’d call “Disney adults”–have actually helped humanize outcasts or oddballs.
 There’s no consideration that the Walt Disney Company may have earned much of its loyalty by accurately reflecting the concerns and hopes of people who stand in need of recognition.
 That is all washed away as nostalgic programming.

-That’s the hitch with using “sentimentality” as a catch-all to explain consumerist behaviors.
-It has us forget how choosing to delight in things that serve no pragmatic purpose is actually part of how you hold on to your humanity.
+That’s the hitch with using “sentimentality” as a catch-all to explain consumerist behaviors, and also the irony of that line about Disney weaponizing nostalgia for profit.
+It has us forget how choosing to delight in things that serve no pragmatic purpose is actually part of how you hold on to your humanity and perhaps serves a greater social directive than just capital.

 So, for most of its lifetime, journalists, especially those of the liberal persuasion, have basically been daring The Walt Disney Company to get with the program and start pulling their weight.
 Disney would spend the greater part of this first quarter of the 21st century answering that dare, and Hollywood would never be the same.